Divorcing a psychopath in Arizona | Understanding the Disorder

 The other types of delusions are Referential Delusions (an unnatural belief that certain things are directed at them).
 There are also Grandiose Delusions (an abnormal belief of their own identity, knowledge or skills).
 There are Erotomanic Delusions (an unnatural belief that someone is in love with them).
 The AreNihilistic Delusions (an abnormal belief that a catastrophic event will happen to them).
 There are Somatic Delusions (an unnatural belief about their health or organ functions).

 Delusions are either categorized as Bizarre Delusions or Non-Bizarre Delusions.
 Bizarre Delusions are those delusions that are not plausible, such as having a delusion has been taken over by some other force or being.
-Bizarre Delusions sometimes focus on losing control of a person’s mind or body and include delusions that their thoughts have been removed (Thought Withdrawal), ideas have been implanted into their mind (Thought Insertion), or their thoughts and conduct are controlled by an outside force (Delusions of Control).
+Bizarre Delusions sometimes focus on losing control of a person’s mind or body and include delusions that their thoughts have been removed (Thought Withdrawal), ideas have been implanted into their mind (Thought Insertion), or their ideas and conduct are controlled by an outside force (Delusions of Control).

 Non-Bizarre Delusions are those delusions that lack credible evidence but are possible such as the police are out to get them.